RahulSChand/gpu_poor/README.md

 ```

 #### How reliable are the numbers?
 The results can vary depending on your model, input data, cuda version & what quant you are using & it is impossible to predict exact values.
 I have tried to take these into account & make sure the results arr withing 500MB.
 I have cross checked 3b,7b & 13b models against what the website gives & what I get on my RTX 4090 & 2060.
-Below is the excel, all numbers are within 500MB.
+Below is the table, all numbers are within 500MB.

 <img width="604" alt="image" src="https://github.com/RahulSChand/gpu_poor/assets/16897807/3d49a422-f174-4537-b5fa-42adc4b15a89">